-A painful ejaculation is a pain felt during or at the end of ejaculation.
-Ejaculation occurs in two stages: the emission phase and the expulsion phase.
-During the emission phase, secretions accumulate in the urethra near the prostate.
-This is followed by the expulsion phase, which is characterized by a mechanical movement with a succession of perfectly coordinated contractions that ensure the evacuation of the semen to the outside.
-It is these contractions that can cause pain during ejaculation.
-Symptoms, causes, treatments, Les Cliniques Marois gives you all the information you need about painful ejaculation.
+Painful ejaculation can vary from mild discomfort to severe pain during or after ejaculation.
+Ejaculation occurs in 2 stages: the emission phase and the expulsion phase.
+During the emission phase, fluids accumulate in the urethra near the prostate.
+This is followed by the expulsion phase, marked by mechanical movements and coordinated contractions to expel semen.
+It’s these contractions that can cause pain during ejaculation.
+Cliniques Marois will provide you with all the information you need to know about the symptoms, causes and treatments for painful ejaculation.

-Pain during ejaculation may occur during the semen expulsion phase or after ejaculation.
-The patient may feel a burning sensation or electric shocks in the genitals or lower abdomen.
-It can also be similar to ejaculation without pleasure or sexual orgasm.
+Pain during ejaculation can occur during the expulsion phase or after ejaculation.
+Patients may experience sensations, such as a burning feeling or electric shocks in the genitals or lower abdomen.
+It can also resemble ejaculation without pleasure or sexual orgasm.

 The duration of ejaculation pain can vary from one individual to another.
-It can be punctual for some men, or last several minutes or even hours for others.
+It can be short-lived for some men or last several minutes or even hours for others.

 What causes painful ejaculation?

 Painful ejaculation is usually associated with prostatitis.
-It can also have neurological, musculoskeletal, psychosomatic, infectious or inflammatory causes.
+It can also be caused by neurological, musculoskeletal, psychosomatic, infectious or inflammatory issues.

 • Local infections

 Prostatitis is characterized by inflammation of the prostate.
-Chronic prostatitis or type II prostatitis may be bacterial in origin and is more often related to persistent urinary tract infections or prostate pathology.
-It can be caused by a type I prostatitis that has been poorly treated or that has settled silently.
-Acute prostatitis or type I prostatitis is when it is bacterial in origin.
-It is usually a sexually transmitted infection.
-It can cause fever, abdominal pain and burning of the bladder.
+Chronic prostatitis, also called type 2 prostatitis, may be bacterial in origin and is often associated with recurrent urinary tract infections or prostate issues.
+It can be caused by a type 1 prostatitis that has been poorly treated or that has settled silently.
+Acute prostatitis or type 1 prostatitis is bacterial in origin.
+It’s usually caused by a sexually transmitted infection.
+It can cause fever, abdominal pain and a burning sensation in the bladder.

 These symptoms may go unnoticed in some people.
-In the absence of treatment, in case of delay in treatment or discontinuation of care due to rapid improvement, this can lead to an alteration of the patient's general condition, and thus to type II prostatitis.
+If left untreated, inadequately treated or if treatment is discontinued prematurely due to rapid improvement, it can adversely affect the patient’s general condition and lead to type 2 prostatitis.

-Chronic prostatitis can also be of non-bacterial origin.
+Chronic prostatitis can also be non-bacterial in origin.
 This form is referred to as chronic pelvic pain syndrome.
-The causes of this form of prostatitis are often difficult to identify exactly.
-They may be infectious or related to inflammatory phenomena.
-Chronic non-bacterial prostatitis can manifest itself by urinary or genital pain which can be associated with possible sexual or urinary disorders.
+Pinpointing the cause of this type of prostatitis is difficult, as it can stem from an infection or inflammation.
+Chronic non-bacterial prostatitis can lead to urinary or genital pain, which may be linked to potential sexual or urinary disorders.

 • Sexually transmitted infections (STIs)

-Painful ejaculation can also be a manifestation of a sexually transmitted infection.
-Although not the most common cause, male genital tract infections such as trichomoniasis can cause painful ejaculation.
-This sexually transmitted infection may not present symptoms in men.
+Painful ejaculation can also be caused by a sexually transmitted infection.
+Although not the most common cause, male genital tract infections, such as trichomoniasis, can cause painful ejaculation.
+Men may not exhibit any symptoms of this sexually transmitted infection.
 In some cases, the patient may feel a burning sensation after sex or while urinating.

 • Local inflammation

-Pain with ejaculation can also be caused by a local inflammation such as epididymitis.
-This is an inflammation and infection of the epididymis.
-The epididymis is the duct where sperm is stored and matured before it migrates to the prostate.
-This condition manifests itself in two forms: acute epididymitis which is the most common form and chronic epididymitis which is multifactorial.
+Painful ejaculation can also be caused by inflammation and infection in the epididymis, the duct where sperm is stored and matured before it migrates to the prostate.
+This condition manifests itself in 2 forms: acute epididymitis, the most common form, and chronic epididymitis which is multifactorial.

 This condition may manifest itself as scrotal discomfort and pain.
-This pain evolves rapidly within 48 to 72 hours and may be accompanied by fever (in one third of cases).
+The pain escalates rapidly within 48 to 72 hours and may be accompanied by fever (in 1/3 of cases).
 Depending on the trajectory of the spermatic cord, the pain may radiate to the abdomen.
-Epididymitis can also manifest itself by symptoms such as pain on ejaculation and palpation, swelling of a testicle or penis, urethral discharge...
+Epididymitis can also cause symptoms such as pain during ejaculation and palpation, swelling of the testicles or penis and urethral discharge.

 • Neurological causes

-Painful ejaculation in a man can have neurological causes such as pudendal neuralgia.
-Also known as Alcock's canal syndrome, pudendal neuralgia is a neurological condition that causes intense and chronic pain in the breech area.
-These pains are more pronounced when the individual is in a sitting position and subside when at rest.
-In men, they are often located in the testicles, penis and anus.
+Painful ejaculation can have neurological causes such as pudendal neuralgia, also known as Alcock’s canal syndrome.
+Pudendal neuralgia is a neurological condition that leads to intense and chronic pain in the pelvic area.
+The pain is more pronounced when sitting and at rest.
+In men, the pain often radiates to the testicles, penis and anus.

-These painful sensations are similar to an electric shock, numbness, burning or pinching.
-They can be unbearable and have repercussions on the individual's professional, social and sexual life.
-The pain experienced may be associated with pelvic hypersensitivity which involves sexual, urinary and anorectal disorders.
+These painful sensations can manifest as an electric shock, numbness, burning or pinching.
+The pain can be excruciating and impact the individual’s professional, social and sexual life.
+The pain experienced may also be accompanied by pelvic hypersensitivity, leading to sexual, urinary and anorectal disorders.

-Pudental nerve compression can occur in a person for no apparent reason.
-It can also be caused by certain factors such as repeated practice of certain activities such as cycling or horseback riding, a fall that causes compression of the nerve or a hematoma, or surgery in an area that the nerve passes through.
+Pudendal nerve compression can develop without any obvious cause.
+It can also be caused by certain factors such repeatedly engaging in activities like cycling or horseback riding.
+It can also be caused by a fall that compresses the nerve or a hematoma.
+Surgery in an area where the nerve passes though can also contribute to its occurrence.

 • Musculoskeletal and psychosomatic causes

 Ejaculation pain can be caused by trigger points in the perineal muscles.
-Trigger points are located in all muscles that can be actively contracted in the body.
+Trigger points are found in all muscles that can be actively contracted in the body.
 These painful muscle tension points are one of the most common causes of chronic pain.
-They can develop as a result of stretching, compressing or overloading muscles.
+They often develop because of stretching, compressing or overloading the muscles.

-Consisting of ligaments and muscles, the contraction of the perineum helps maintain an erection and plays a major role in the ejaculation process.
-The appearance of these trigger points in the perineal musculature can cause pain in this part of the body.
+Consisting of ligaments and muscles, the perineum contracts to help maintain an erection and plays a major role in the ejaculation process.
+The emergence of trigger points in the perineal musculature can cause pain in this part of the body.
 This can lead to pain during ejaculation.

-In some cases, the cause of painful ejaculation may be completely unknown to everyone.
-Furthermore, if the patient does not feel any pain during masturbation for example, but only during sexual intercourse, it may be psychological.
-Stress, trauma, anxiety, depression are also factors that can impact the quality of ejaculation during sex.
-The best thing to do at this time is to consult a therapist (sexologist) who will help you to see things more clearly.
+In some cases, the root cause of painful ejaculation may remain unidentified.
+Furthermore, if the patient doesn’t feel any pain during masturbation for example, but only during sexual intercourse, psychological factors may be at play.
+Stress, trauma, anxiety and depression can also impact the quality of ejaculation during sex.
+The best thing to do is to consult a therapist (sexologist).

 La prostatite de type II

-Although antibiotics are often recommended to eradicate various infections, they should not be taken without the advice of a specialist.
-This can lead to other complications such as resistance to certain molecules or the inability to accurately identify the origin of the condition.
-Furthermore, since ejaculation pain can have several origins, it is essential to determine the source of the problem before prescribing an appropriate treatment.
+While antibiotics are commonly prescribed to treat various infections, they shouldn’t be taken without the guidance of a specialist.
+Doing so can lead to other complications such as resistance to certain medications or difficulty in accurately identifying the underlying cause of the condition.
+Furthermore, given the diverse origins of ejaculation pain, it’s essential to determine the source of the problem before prescribing an appropriate treatment.

 La stimulation nerveuse électrique transcutanée